PranitRaj733/Power-BI-Projects/README.md

 Seasonality: Month-by-month sales patterns.
 Discount impact: The Discount Band slicer lets you check how discounting affects every metric on the page.

 **Summary** - The project is a well-structured, beginner-to-intermediate Power BI report that shows the basics of data import, type cleaning, KPI cards, multi-dimensional breakdowns and slicer filtering.
-Adding DAX measures for profit margin and discount %, using better chart types and cleaning up the naming would make it more portfolio-ready.
+Adding DAX measures for profit margin and discount % using better chart types and cleaning up the naming would make it more portfolio-ready.

+**Project 3 - Student Academic Performance Analysis Dashboard**

+**Description** - Single-page Power BI dashboard analyzing how study habits, attendance, sleep, parental education and internet access relate to student academic performance.
+Uses KPI cards, donut, bar and line charts and an Internet Access slicer to explore a 12-column student dataset.

+**Power Query Transformations**
+- Loaded the CSV with Csv.Document and promoted the first row to headers
+- Set data types: whole number for student_id, decimal for study time, attendance, sleep hours, previous grade and exam score, and text for the categorical fields.
+- No custom columns, merges or filtering.

+**Key Insights (What the Dashboard Answers)**
+- How students are distributed across final grades
+- Whether parental education level relates to attendance
+- How sleep patterns differ between genders
+- How study time is spread across the student group
+- Whether internet access changes any of the patterns above.